 - Brainstorm ways to deal with a problem and how to choose a solution.

-- Encourage your teen to join a school club, sports team, or church group to meet new friends if his or her current friends often get into trouble.
+Encourage your teen to join a school club, sports team, or church group to meet new friends.